 My clinical experiences at New England Law, combined with the various public interest–related courses that I was able to take, has only furthered my interest in the public interest field after graduation.

-Public interest law, immigration law, international human rights
+Public interest law, immigration law, and international human rights clinics

 Jessica Rodenhiser, Class of 2018